 Dodge updated its more-popular Warlock model to have a high-powered 440 V8 engine.
 The catch?
 They only offered this gutsy feature on 47 Warlocks.

-According to Hot Cars, Dodge released this 255 horsepower truck in the 1970, making it incredibly powerful and also very valuable.
+, Dodge released this 255 horsepower truck in the 1970, making it incredibly powerful and also very valuable.
 Due to its scarcity, the Dodge Beasty Warlock remains a valuable vehicle for truck gurus everywhere.

 Dodge D Series High-Performance